 Wrongful convictions, Juvenile Justice, Social Justice

-Andrew J. Madrigal is a third-year doctoral student in Criminology, Law and Society at George Mason University.
+Andrew J. Madrigal is a doctoral student in Criminology, Law and Society at George Mason University.
 He received his BS and MS in Criminology and Criminal Justice from California State University, Long Beach, in 2017 and 2019.
 His research interests revolve around changing and reforming the criminal legal system, including wrongful convictions, social justice issues, and juvenile justice.

 Andrew’s research interests come from having his father (Rafael Madrigal Jr.) wrongfully convicted and sentenced to 53 years to life in prison.
 Rafael spent over nine years before his exoneration with the assistance of the California Innocence Project.
 Andrew is working towards research that can contribute to policies that assist exonerees post-incarceration.
 To learn more about his father’s case and wrongful convictions, follow this link https://linktr.ee/gvtandrew.